HugCls/GHRM/README.md

 # GHRM

-2025-08-17: "A man is literally what he thinks." - James Allen
+2025-08-18: "Focused, hard work is the real key to success." - John Carmack